shaksham08/Microfrontend-learning/README.md

 - it would contain two pages i.e product listing and shopping cart
 - 100% fake data
-- on first we think we sould think of monolithic style of something like this
+- first we think of monolithic style of something like this

 ```mermaid